ArenKDesai/Aren-s-Notes/Survey of Botany/Plant Cells.md

 The fourth phase is **telophase**, where a new nuclei forms and the cell plate initiates.
 The fifth phase is **cytokinesis**, where the cell plate continues to form and the cell plate develops into a a new cell wall, separating the daughter cells.

 Mitosis is different in plants and animals.
 For plants, there are no centrioles, instead using microtubule organizing centers instead.
-The cell plate forms by building a new wall to divide the cytoplams
+The cell plate forms by building a new wall to divide the cytoplasm, and there's **Merisem-based